Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 </details>

 Notice that a transaction added to the commercetools payment.
-The transaction is of type `Authorization` and has `amount` taken from `amountPlanned`. `interactionId` is matching the `makePaymentResponse`.
+The transaction is of type `Authorization` and has `amount` taken from `amountPlanned`. `interactionId` is matching the `submitAdditionalPaymentDetailsResponse`.

 #### Action Response